 As October begins to fade away up top, autumn colors at mid-elevations, from 3,000-5,000 feet, are at or slightly past peak and are very impressive.
 Reds are more pronounced now than in recent years, especially on the North Carolina side of the park.
 Colors at the very highest elevations (above 5,500) are now past peak.

-At the lower elevations of the Smoky Mountains, fall colors are quickly developing.
-The first frost of the season occurred this week in the low elevations, so the remaining leaves should begin to change color within a few days.
+At the lower elevations of the Smoky Mountains, fall colors are quickly developing, especially in Gatlinburg.
 Black gum, dogwood, sumacs, and sourwood trees continue to show vivid reds.
 Golds are present on tuliptree, black walnut, birch, beech, spicebush, and hickories.
-The peak of color at the lower elevations is still a few days away and will probably spill over into November.

 It is not unusual for some autumn color to last through certainly the first week of November in the Smoky Mountains, but if the weather cooperates autumn displays could last through mid-November as well.

-While fall colors are past peak in the Smoky Mountains high country and many trees have already shed their leaves, a number of species of trees in the middle elevations are still showing color.
-Oak trees are just beginning to change color, although their hues are somewhat muted compared to maple, hickory, and other trees.
-Some pockets of green can still be seen at the middle to lower elevations so there is still some new color to appear in these isolated areas if mild weather continues.
+When fall colors are past peak in the Smoky Mountains high country, a number of species of trees in the middle elevations are still showing color.
+Oak trees begin to change color, although the hues are somewhat muted compared to maple, hickory, and other trees.
+Some pockets of green can still be seen at the middle to lower elevations.

-Recommendations: Good places to see fall colors in the Smoky Mountains include Newfound Gap Road from Alum Cave Trailhead to Kephart Prong Trailhead, the Blue Ridge Parkway, Foothills Parkway East & West, and Heintooga Ridge Road to Balsam Mountain Campground.
-Suggested hikes include Rich Mountain Loop, Chestnut Top Trail, Smokemont Loop, Kanati Fork, and Sutton Ridge Overlook (Lower Mt.
-Cammerer Trail).
+Recommendations: Good places to see fall colors in the Smoky Mountains include Newfound Gap Road from Alum Cave Trailhead to Kephart Prong Trailhead, Foothills Parkway East & West.